 Step-by-Step: Using Astrology to Time Your Interview

-- Check Mercury’s status — Is it direct, retrograde, or in shadow?
+- Check Mercury’s status - Is it direct, retrograde, stationing, or in shadow?

-- Look for beneficial aspects — Moon trine Sun, Moon sextile Jupiter
+- Look for supportive aspects - Moon trine Sun, Moon sextile Jupiter, or other easy aspects can help the conversation flow.

-- Consider your personal chart — Transits to your natal Mercury and Midheaven
+- Consider your personal chart - Transits to your natal Mercury, Midheaven, Sun, or ruler of the 10th house may matter more than a generic list.

 Personal Chart Factors

-- Natal Mercury retrograde — Ironically, Mercury retrograde periods may work better for you
+- Natal Mercury retrograde - Mercury retrograde periods may feel more familiar, especially for reviewing past work or returning to an old field.

-- Prominent Saturn — Capricorn Moon days enhance your natural authority
+- Prominent Saturn - Capricorn Moon days can enhance your authority, but watch for sounding overly formal.

 What Real Research Says